Edoxaban

-Compared with warfarin it has fewer drug interactions.
+Compared with warfarin, it has fewer drug interactions, and does not require regular assessment of blood samples for prothrombin time to assure safe anticoagulant therapy.

 It was developed by Daiichi Sankyo and approved in July 2011, in Japan for prevention of venous thromboembolisms following lower-limb orthopedic surgery.
 It was also approved in the United States by the Food and Drug Administration (FDA) in January 2015, for the prevention of stroke and non–central-nervous-system systemic embolism.
 It was approved for use in the European Union in June 2015.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 In the United States, edoxaban is indicated to treat deep vein thrombosis and pulmonary embolism following five to ten days of initial therapy with a parenteral anticoagulant.
 It is also indicated to reduce the risk of blood clots in people with nonvalvular atrial fibrillation.

 In the European Union, edoxaban is indicated for preventing blood clots in people with nonvalvular atrial fibrillation who also have at least one risk factor, such as having had a previous stroke, high blood pressure (hypertension), diabetes mellitus, congestive heart failure or being 75 years of age or older.
 It is also used to treat deep vein thrombosis and pulmonary embolism and to prevent either of these from reoccurring.